nooccarr/goodbuy-automart/readme.md

 ## Search and Favorites Page

-The Home page is consisting of the navigation component on the top, the map component to the left, and the search component to the right.
-The navigation section has the option to choose from the Home and Favorites page.
-The map section displays the location of used cars available as markers.
-The search section allows the user to search and sort cars by options.
-The details component under the search portion provides selected car details and a button to add to the Favorites page.
-The user has the ability to view and remove cars saved on the Favorites page.
+The Home page consists of the navigation component at the top, the map component on the left, and the search component on the right.
+The navigation section offers options to choose between the Home and Favorites pages.
+The map section displays markers indicating the locations of available used cars.
+The search section enables users to search and sort cars based on various options.
+The details component, located below the search section, provides detailed information about the selected car and includes a button to add it to the Favorites page.
+Users can view and remove cars saved on the Favorites page.

 ![GoodBuy AutoMart Page Demo](readme_assets/main.gif)